TO: John Edward Hopcroft, Cornell University, Gates Hall, Ithaca, NY

 I would be pleased to hear your initial reactions to such a construct:

-• https://81018.com/chart contains all the numbers.
+• http://81018.com/chart contains all the numbers.

-• https://81018.com/planck_universe is an analysis of six groups of numbers out of the 202.
+• http://81018.com/planck_universe is an analysis of six groups of numbers out of the 202.

-• I openly share my naiveté about your work within my introduction to hypostatic structure: https://81018.com/hypostatic (seventh paragraph)
+• I openly share my naiveté about your work within my introduction to hypostatic structure: http://81018.com/hypostatic (seventh paragraph)

 Who am I?
-Although I have done a fair amount of work with IBM over the years,
+Although I have done a fair amount of work with IBM over the years, my focus has been on first principles within information, knowledge, insight, and wisdom.
+Thank you.

 Most sincerely,